Tool Agent

 "role": "user"

-field is optional but recommended, as it can help the agent identify and refer to specific documents, especially when multiple documents are provided.
-This field remains at the top level of the document
+The name field is required and helps the agent identify and refer to specific documents, especially when multiple documents are provided.
+Allowed characters: alphanumeric, single spaces, hyphens, parentheses, and square brackets.

 - Use